Botmock/botmock-dialogflow-export/README.md

 ## want to help?

 Found bugs or have some ideas to improve this plugin?
 We'd love to to hear from you!
 You can start by submitting an issue at the [Issues](https://github.com/Botmock/botmock-dialogflow-export/issues) tab.
 If you want, feel free to submit a pull request and propose a change as well!

-### submitting a Pull Request

-1. Adding a Pull Request
-2. Start with creating an issue if possible, the more information, the better!
-3. Fork the Repository
-4. Make a new change under a branch based on master.
-Ideally, the branch should be based on the issue you made such as issue-530
-5. Send the Pull Request, followed by a brief description of the changes you've made.
-Reference the issue.

 _NOTE: Make sure to leave any sensitive information out of an issue when reporting a bug with imagery or copying and pasting error data.
 We want to make sure all your info is safe!_